L.Ac., Dipl.Ac., M.Ac, Owner/Founder/Practitioner

 Deborah is trained in Traditional Chinese Acupuncture as well as Classical Japanese Acupuncture in which gentle needling techniques and fewer needles are used.

-Over her eighteen years of clinical experience with patients with a wide variety of health concerns, Deborah has developed special interests in treating chronic and acute physical pain, digestive issues, respiratory conditions, women’s health, addiction, and psycho-emotional issues.
+Over her nineteen years of clinical experience with patients with a wide variety of health concerns, Deborah has developed special interests in treating chronic and acute physical pain, digestive issues, respiratory conditions, women’s health, addiction, and psycho-emotional issues.

 Deborah has a regular practice of yoga and meditation and enjoys hiking, traveling and being outdoors.
 She recognizes the power and beauty of all creative arts as a vital part of healing and living life fully.